Iacopo454/Body-Fashion/README.md

-# New Gym Opening soon in London
+# The project title is "New Gym Opening soon in London"
 The live Url of the project is https://iacopo454.github.io/Milestone/ it is a responsive website for all devices from extra small to large screens and it has been made using HTML, CSS "cascading styles sheet" and Bootstrap.
 The Url works fine and has been tested on different Browsers such as Google Chrome, Mozzilla Fiefox and Safari.
 The project is on Git-Hub platform where is possible to access to all the relatives files: "https://github.com/Iacopo454/Milestone".